Abigail McDowell Abigail McDowell

 shears through the velvet

-cross-stitching, the yellow burn of yarn
+evening fabric with intentional cross-stitching, the yellow burn of yarn

 looped through my doc martin boot, laced